3D Printing in Liver Transplantation

 What if surgeons were provided with a three-dimensional (3-D), exact model of a liver before surgery—one so accurate they could practice on it before making a single cut in the operating room and improve outcomes?

 This is a reality at Cleveland Clinic, one of only a few centers using this game-changing technology for organs.
-The Digestive Disease Institute is now “printing” 3-D livers, which gives surgeons a clinical edge.
+The Digestive Disease and Surgery Institute is now “printing” 3-D livers, which gives surgeons a clinical edge.

 “Imagine you are a surgeon going to perform a resection of half of a liver for a transplant and you are actually provided with a 3-D model of that liver you will encounter the next day,” says Nizar Zein, MD, Chief of Hepatology and Medical Director of Liver Transplantation at Cleveland Clinic.
 “You can look at the 3-D ‘print-out’ and plan your surgery.”